Sleep disorder: Causes

-A systematic review found that traumatic childhood experiences (such as family conflict or sexual trauma) significantly increases the risk for a number of sleep disorders in adulthood, including sleep apnea, narcolepsy, and insomnia.
+A systematic review found that traumatic childhood experiences, such as family conflict or sexual trauma, significantly increase the risk of several sleep disorders in adulthood, including sleep apnea, narcolepsy, and insomnia.

-In addition, an evidence-based synopsis suggests that idiopathic REM sleep behavior disorder (iRBD) may have a hereditary component.
-A total of 632 participants, half with iRBD and half without, completed self-report questionnaires.
-The results of the study suggest that people with iRBD are more likely to report having a first-degree relative with the same sleep disorder than people of the same age and sex that do not have the disorder.
-More research needs to be conducted to further understand the hereditary nature of sleep disorders.
+An evidence-based synopsis suggests that idiopathic REM sleep behavior disorder may have a hereditary component.
+A total of 632 participants, half with idiopathic REM sleep behavior disorder and half without, completed self-report questionnaires.
+The study results suggest that people with the sleep disorder are more likely to report having a first-degree relative with the same sleep disorder than people of the same age and sex who do not have the disorder.
+More research is needed to further understand the hereditary basis of sleep disorders.

-A population susceptible to the development of sleep disorders includes people who have experienced a traumatic brain injury (TBI).
-Because many researchers have focused on this issue, a systematic review was conducted to synthesize their findings.
-The results indicate that individuals who experienced a TBI are most disproportionately at risk for developing narcolepsy, obstructive sleep apnea, excessive daytime sleepiness, and insomnia.
-The study's complete findings can be found in the table below:
+A population susceptible to the development of sleep disorders includes people who have experienced a traumatic brain injury.
+Due to the significant research focus on this issue, a systematic review was conducted to synthesize the findings.
+The results indicate that individuals who have experienced a traumatic brain injury are disproportionately at risk of developing narcolepsy, obstructive sleep apnea, excessive daytime sleepiness, and insomnia.

+Obstructive sleep apnea is a common condition affecting 10-20% of middle-aged and older adults, characterized by repeated breathing pauses during sleep, leading to poor sleep quality, and excessive daytime somnolence and, sometimes insomnia.
+Common factors include obesity, narrow airways, and certain neuromuscular conditions that cause airway collapse during sleep.

-Sleep disorders and Neurodegenerative Diseases
+Sleep disorders and neurodegenerative diseases

-Neurodegenerative diseases have often been associated with sleep disorders, mainly when they are characterized by abnormal accumulation of alpha-synuclein, such as multiple system atrophy (MSA), Parkinson's disease (PD) and Lewy body disease (LBD).
-For instance, people diagnosed with PD have often presented different kinds of sleep concerns, commonly in regard to insomnia (around 70% of the PD population), hypersomnia (more than 50% of the PD population), and REM sleep behavior disorder (RBD) - that may affect around 40% of the PD population and it is associated with increased motor symptoms.
-Furthermore, RBD has been highlighted as a strong precursor for future development of those neurodegenerative diseases over several years in prior, which seems to be a great opportunity for improving the treatments of the disease.
+Neurodegenerative diseases are often associated with sleep disorders, particularly when characterized by the abnormal accumulation of alpha-synuclein, as seen in multiple system atrophy (MSA), Parkinson's disease (PD), and Lewy body disease (LBD).
+For example, individuals diagnosed with PD frequently experience various sleep issues, such as insomnia (affecting approximately 70% of the PD population), hypersomnia (over 50%), and REM sleep behavior disorder (RBD) (around 40%), which is linked to increased motor symptoms.
+Moreover, RBD has been identified as a significant precursor to the future development of these neurodegenerative diseases over several years, presenting a promising opportunity for improving treatments.